Skip to content

 If you’d rather read it, everything in the video is covered in the seven traps above.
 If you’d rather just talk to a person, get in touch and ask me straight.

-An honest mob answers every trap with something you can check.
+A mob worth hiring answers every trap with something you can check.

-Anyone can say they're honest.
+Anyone can make a promise.
 The difference is whether they can hand you a verifiable artefact for each fear above, not a slogan.

 An owner-operator, not a cheap subbie